EWC Logo

 Based on real examples, they illustrate common challenges and pitfalls that can lead to a fitness to practise hearing.
 By highlighting these scenarios, we aim to offer valuable learning points to help you uphold the highest standards in your profession and safeguard your registration.

-In this case study, we look at an example of where a registrant was reprimanded following a proven case of unacceptable professional conduct, in relation to their use of social media.
+In this case study, we look at an example of where a registrant was prohibited following a proven case of unacceptable professional conduct in relation to misrepresenting their qualifications.

 Summary of the case

 The EWC received a referral from an employer following the dismissal of a registered member of staff.
-The registrant was dismissed because they had been sharing personal messages, via Facebook messenger, with a former learner.
+The registrant was dismissed because it was discovered they had misrepresented their qualifications when applying for employment.
+It subsequently came to light that the registrant had made similar misrepresentations to other former employers, and had provided incorrect and falsified information to the EWC.

-During this hearing, the Fitness to Practise Committee was asked to consider whether the following allegations were proven:
+After hearing all evidence, the Fitness to Practise Committee was asked to decide whether or not the following allegations were proven, that the registrant:

 The registrant did not attend the hearing, nor were they represented.